FraunhoferIVV/fastiot/docs/source/architecture/03-taxonomy.rst

 ================
-fastIoT Taxonomy
+FastIoT Taxonomy
 ================

 As a project will contain many different aspects this is a clear definition of all aspects:

-:Package: In Python and fastIoT a package is a directory containing at least a :file:`__init__.py` and various other Python-files mostly referred to as Python-Module.
+:Package: In Python and FastIoT a package is a directory containing at least a :file:`__init__.py` and various other Python-files mostly referred to as Python-Module.

-:FastIoT Service: A microservice written for and with the fastIoT Framework.
+:FastIoT Service: A microservice written for and with the FastIoT Framework.
 Often this may only be called `Service` as shorthand.
   In the former framework `SAM` this used to be called `Module`.

 :Infrastructure Service: Services written by others to load into the project.
 Mostly this concerns message broker, database, …